-BBLArch RMIT BArch UniSA PhD RMIT FAILA Adjunct Professor University of Adelaide
+BLArch RMIT BArch UniSA PhD RMIT FAILA Adjunct Professor University of Adelaide.

-After working for a number of established Melbourne firms and lecturing at RMIT, in 1990 he formed the company Kevin Taylor and Kate Cullity Pty Ltd, which in its first year designed the award winning Box Hill Community Arts Centre with Gregory Burgess Architects.
-This was followed by projects such as the Uluru Aboriginal Cultural Centre, Healesville Sanctuary Platypus Exhibit and the Australian Garden Masterplan, all recipients of AILA National awards and internationally published.
+After working for a number of established Melbourne firms and lecturing at RMIT University, he established the practice Kevin Taylor and Kate Cullity Pty Ltd in 1991, which, in its first year, designed the award-winning Box Hill Community Arts Centre with Gregory Burgess Architects.
+This was followed by projects such as the Uluru Aboriginal Cultural Centre, Healesville Sanctuary Platypus Exhibit and the Australian Garden Masterplan, all received AILA national awards and were published internationally.

-In 1995 Kevin returned to Adelaide where he built a successful design studio which undertakes work throughout Australia.
-Much of Kevin’s project experience was in the development of high profile, complex sites where environmental, cultural and political sensitivities exist.
+In 1995, Kevin returned to Adelaide where he built a successful design studio that worked throughout Australia.
+Much of Kevin’s project experience concerned the development of high profile, complex sites where environmental, cultural and political sensitivities existed.

-Complementing Kevin’s urban experience are his exceptional skills and experience working in natural environments.
-He has worked in National Parks and places of World Heritage significance throughout Australia designing visitor facilities which are sensitive to the surrounding landscape.
+Complementing Kevin’s urban experience were his exceptional skills and experience working in natural environments.
+He worked in national parks and World Heritage Sites throughout Australia, designing visitor facilities which are sensitive to the surrounding landscape.

-Under Kevin’s directorship Taylor Cullity Lethlean maintained a strong commitment to environmentally sensitive processes and outcomes.
-In addition, he has fostered the company’s emphasis on socially responsible design based on community consultation.
+Under Kevin’s directorship Taylor Cullity Lethlean (TCL) maintained a strong commitment to environmentally sensitive processes and outcomes.
+In addition, he fostered the company’s emphasis on socially responsible design based on meaningful community consultation.